 Although lead poisoning can sometimes result from a single large dose of lead, it is usually caused by months or years of exposure to small amounts of lead.
 People usually don't know when they are being exposed.

-- Lead in the food you eat.
+Lead in the food you eat.
 How you store, prepare, and serve food can affect its lead levels.
+Don't prepare, serve, or store food or drinks in ceramic pottery or crystal glasses unless you are sure they are lead-free.
 And a healthy, balanced diet that includes enough iron can help reduce how much lead your body absorbs.
 This is especially important for children.

 If you have concerns about lead exposure, be sure to talk to your doctor.
 A simple blood test can find out the amount of lead in your blood.

 ByHealthwise Staff Primary Medical ReviewerJohn Pope, MD - Pediatrics Kathleen Romito, MD - Family Medicine Specialist Medical ReviewerR.
 Steven Tharratt, MD, MPVM, FACP, FCCP - Pulmonology, Critical Care Medicine, Medical Toxicology

 PeaceHealth endeavors to provide comprehensive health care information, however some topics in this database describe services and procedures not offered by our providers or within our facilities because they do not comply with, nor are they condoned by, the ethics policies of our organization.